ruslanmv/Medical-Chatbot-with-Langchain-with-a-Custom-LLM/README.md

 ## Building a Medical Chatbot with Langchain and custom LLM via API
+Hello everyone, today we are going to build a simple  Medical Chatbot by using a Simple Custom LLM.
 This blog post explores how to construct a medical chatbot using Langchain, a library for building conversational AI pipelines, and Milvus, a vector similarity search engine and a remote custom remote LLM via API.
 The combination allows the chatbot to retrieve relevant information from a medical conversation dataset and leverage a large language model (LLM) service to generate informative responses to user queries.

 ###  1. Step 1: Dataset Retrieving